 Why does inclusion matter at work?

 The demographics of our work worlds are changing fast.
 The workforce is aging and will continue to do so; it’s also becoming more diverse and, overall, more educated.
 It’s been shown repeatedly that diversity is a competitive advantage, allowing companies to have diverse minds working to solve complex problems.
 In other words, diversity is a good thing.
 Despite this, inclusion still stymies us at work.
-Women, people of color, LGBTQQ+, people with disabilities, and other outsider groups continue to lag behind white men in their wages, power, and authority in almost every sector, despite the increase in their representation in the workplace.
+Women, people of color, LGBTQIA2+, people with disabilities, and other outsider groups continue to lag behind white men in their wages, power, and authority in almost every sector, despite the increase in their representation in the workplace.

 In addition, the state of white men as a group is precarious.
-They exhibit high rates of suicide, addiction, and alienation, in addition to being the majority of perpetrators of mass gun violence.
+They exhibit high rates of suicide, addiction, and alienation and are the majority of perpetrators of mass gun violence.
 We need a new way to talk about inclusion in a way that leads to practicing inclusion, which honors and benefits everyone.
 White men, who are typically outside of diversity and inclusion conversations, must be invited to learn, contribute, and benefit from the exploration of how limiting systemic advantages to one group has created inequities at work that we can (and must) change.
 Bravespace workplaces are ones in which race, gender, sexual orientation, and other things that make us both different and the same are discussed.
 Leaders of these workplaces eschew political correctness by tackling the tough issues that continue to stratify our society at home and at work.

 How to make your workplace more inclusive